ArduPilot/ardupilot_wiki/common/source/docs/common-chdk-camera-control-tutorial.rst

 No**\ (servo number) to the number of your camera control channel (ex:**7**).
 (This tells the APM where to output: for us, servo channel 7 is the CHDK cable.)
 And set **PWM** to **1900**.
-(This value tells the APM what to output: 1,900 milliseconds of pulse width modulation corresponds to the high position under which the shoot command is located).
+(This value tells the APM what to output: 1,900 microseconds of pulse width modulation corresponds to the high position under which the shoot command is located).
 Repeat this process for each waypoint at which you would like to take a picture.
 The screen below shows a shutter command correctly